amh23/mern-ts/README.md

 ## How To Set Up Frontend React Project with Vit

-- Item 1 To install vit, run `npm create vite@latest` command.
+- To install vit, run `npm create vite@latest` command.

-- Item 2 Install Tailwind CSS
+- Install Tailwind CSS

 `npm install tailwindcss @tailwindcss/vite`

-- Item 3 Import Tailwind CSS to App.css
+- Import Tailwind CSS to App.css

 `@import "tailwindcss";`
-- Item 4 Start using Tailwind CSS in index.html file
+- Start using Tailwind CSS in index.html file

 Insert `<link href="/src/App.css" rel="stylesheet">` in the header of the HTML file.

-- Item 5 Run the project with this command ``npm run dev``.
+- Run the project with this command ``npm run dev``.